MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/prompt-caching.md

 ## Can I disable prompt caching?

-Prompt caching is enabled by default.
-There is no opt-out option.
+Prompt caching is enabled by default for all supported models.
+There is no opt-out support for prompt caching.

 ## How does prompt caching work for Provisioned deployments?